 First of all put the steak in a deep, microwavable dish.
 Next, (and here’s the clever part) pour over some gravy or meat juices.
 Doing so will keep the meat moist and mean it’s tastier than ever.
 Cover the dish with plastic wrap and put it in the microwave.
 Cook it on a medium heat (max heat will dry out your steak in no time) for 30-second periods, turning the steak in between.
 You should only need to do this a few times for the perfect result!
 Deliciously tender.

 Method 2: Heat it in the oven

 Spoiler: This is a great way to reheat steak if you have time to spare.
 It should take around 30 minutes to get right, but the flavorsome taste of the meat will be oh-so-worth-it.

 Before you get started, you need to put the oven on and set it to around 250ºF.
-Next, you should get a baking tray and put a sturdy wire rack inside it.
+Next, you should get a baking tray (or a pizza pan, like this one from Taste of Home’s new line of bakeware) and put a sturdy wire rack inside it.
 (Doing so will mean that the meat cooks thoroughly on both sides!)
 Then, place the steak on the rack.